wagtail/wagtail/docs/reference/hooks.md

 Creating a button with a dropdown menu involves two steps.
 Firstly, you add your button to the `register_page_listing_buttons` hook, just like the example above.
 Secondly, you register a new hook that yields the contents of the dropdown menu.

 This example shows how Wagtail's default admin dropdown is implemented.
-You can also see how to register buttons conditionally, in this case by evaluating the `page_perms`:
+You can also see how to register buttons conditionally, in this case by testing the user's permission with `page.permissions_for_user`:

 ```python
 from wagtail.admin import widgets as wagtailadmin_widgets